An Adapter Based Pre-Training for Efficient and Scalable Self-Supervised Speech Representation Learning

-\subsection{wav2vec2.0}
+\subsection{wav2vec 2.0}

-\looseness=-1 The $\text{wav2vec2.0}$ model in Fig~\ref{fig:wav2vec2} takes in raw waveform as input, this is encoded by a CNN into a representation which is then quantized and contrasted against a token output by a multi-head self-attention (MHSA) encoder \cite{vaswani2017attention}.
-Inputs to the transformer encoder are randomly masked and compared to the true tokens of the quantizer \cite{baevski2020wav2vec} and so $g(\cdot)$ has to perform BERT style masked prediction to learn a representation from audio (pretraining) \cite{devlin2018bert}. \looseness=-1 Formally, the model takes as input a raw waveform $\mathcal{X}$, a CNN extracts features $f: \mathcal{X} \rightarrow \mathcal{Z}$.
-The extracted sequence is passed to a MHSA context network, $g: \mathcal{Z} \rightarrow \mathcal{C}$.
-The $\textrm{wav2vec2.0}$ model also discretizes the output of the feature extractor $\mathcal{Z} \rightarrow \mathcal{Q}$.
-Quantization module is comprised of $G$ codebooks (Gumbel-Softmax distributions \cite{jang2016categorical, maddison2016concrete}), with $V$ entries.
-The outputs of the quantizer are then contrasted against the outputs of the MHSA encoder.
+The $\text{wav2vec 2.0}$ model in fig~\ref{fig:wav2vec2} takes in raw waveform as input, this is encoded by a convolutional neural network (CNN) into a representation which is then quantized and contrasted against a token output by a multi-head self-attention (MHSA) encoder \cite{vaswani2017attention}.
+Inputs to the transformer encoder are randomly masked and compared to the true tokens of the quantizer \cite{baevski2020wav2vec} and so $g(\cdot)$ has to perform BERT style masked prediction to learn a representation from audio (pre-training) \cite{devlin2018bert}.